The Husqvarna logo is instantly recognizable to hundreds of millions of people around the world.

 - 1989 – the last Husqvarna shotgun is rolled off the production line

-And from the late 1970s, when Electrolux bought the company, Husqvarna became almost entirely a forestry and horticultural company focusing on chainsaws and other outdoor power equipment.
+From the late 1970s, when Electrolux bought the company, Husqvarna became almost entirely a forestry and horticultural company focusing on chainsaws and other outdoor power equipment.

 The motorcycle division was sold off during this time as well, and remains a separate company, though retains the same (or similar) logo.